| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 banks or governmental agencies with large Cyber-Security budgets and

 highly skilled teams, this approach has worked—more or less.
-Think of this concept as a jawbreaker.

 The key point to emphasize here is the importance of detection (vs.